 How MP3 Protects

 DuPont’s Nomex® wants you to feel that your clothing is there for you when you need it, so you can perform to your fullest potential when facing intense heat and flames.
-Nomex® thermal technology has a 40-year history demonstrating proven protection against electric arc flash and flash fires.
-Inherently flame resistant Nomex® is valued by military personnel, those employed by the chemical and petrochemical industries, electrical utility workers and firefighters because it protects them from thermal hazards associated with electric arc flash and flash fires.
-Nomex® is also worn by F1®, NASCAR® and MotoGP™ drivers, riders and pit crews who, for decades, have relied on racing apparel made with DuPont™ Nomex® brand fibre to help keep them safe from harm.
+Nomex® thermal technology has a 40-year history demonstrating proven protection against electric arc flash and flash fire.
+Inherently flame resistant Nomex® is valued by military personnel, those employed by the chemical and petrochemical industries, electrical utility workers and firefighters because it protects them from thermal hazards associated with electric arc flash and flash fire.
+Nomex® is also worn by F1®, NASCAR® and MotoGP™ drivers, riders and pit crew who, for decades, have relied on racing apparel made with DuPont™ Nomex® brand fibre to help keep them safe from harm.
 Only one brand provides this level of protection and that brand is Nomex®.

 3M™ Scotchlite™ reflective material makes people visible – it reflects light back to its source such as vehicle headlights, making the garment wearer visible to the motorist more easily and earlier.
 As a result, motorists have more time to react.

 Machine warm wash with like colours (120° F / 49° C).